InsertKoinIO/koin/docs/reference/koin-test/testing.md

 ```

 :::note
- declareMock can specify if you want a single or factory, and if you wan to have it in a module path.
+ declareMock can specify if you want a single or factory, and if you want to have it in a module path.
 :::

 ## Declaring a component on the fly